HOW WE STARTED:

 Michelle Dunn-Loveless (she/they)

 When she's not having lunch with prospective trustees or planning the next UNFoundation meeting, she's usually out adventuring with Otter and Juniper, their rescue pups.
 She rocks a hot mullet and despite her preference to drink copious amounts of craft beer, she can no longer handle her alcohol and is typically in bed before 10 PM after consuming her Chinese herbs.
 The creative arts refuel her and fostering social justice ignites them.
-She is the COO at Hinton and Co, an inclusion consulting firm, but is the CEO of dishes and laundry at home with her wife, Ashley.
+She is the COO at Hinton and Co, a leadership and coaching consulting firm, but is the CEO of dishes and laundry at home with her wife, Ashley.

 With a Master’s degree in Organizational Leadership and over 10 years of expertise in community marketing, outreach, and program development, Summer has a proven track record of success in closing resource gaps and empowering underserved communities, raising awareness about and promoting health equity.
 Can you see why we’re so lucky to have her?
 Summer is the Executive Director of the Greater Chattanooga Colon Cancer Foundation (GCCCF) while also working at The Partnership.
 After spending over a decade at orgs like Erlanger and Girls, Inc. she is rooted in the CHA community.
 Her kiddo, Eli, says she is the best Mom ever, and we tend to agree with him.
 He has better birthday parties than we do.